 Unfortunately there is not much life on top of the drop-off along this entire snorkel and it is a bit deep for snorkelers too.
 So we recommend staying close to shore.

 Say, if you love snorkeling and find this page helpful, you love our free monthly snorkeling newsletter.

 That does not look like what I saw!
 See our snorkeling camera pages for tips on selecting a good snorkeling camera, and how to use it for great pictures.

 At Bari Reef and Front Porch the corals are few and sparse, but we saw some brain, star, fire, Pillar, Elkhorn, Staghorn, starlet, and Mustard Hill corals.
 There were also some sponges scattered around.

 As for fish, we saw a decent amount including: hogfish, damselfish, chromis, parrotfish, wrasse, schools of grunts, needlefish, large school of Keeltail Needlefish, schools of blue tang, lizardfish, goatfish, filefish, trumpetfish, Bar Jacks, Palometa, mojarra, butterflyfish, cowfish, trunkfish, Tarpon, flounder, moray eel, Web Burrfish, squirrelfish, and French Angelfish.

 1. Drive north out of Kralendijk on the main road, Kaya Grandi.
 The name of this road changes to Kaya Gobernador N. Debrot when it turns a little left at Kaya Neerlandia.

-2. Take your third right from the traffic circle on the north end of town onto the dirt road.
-There is a yellow boulder for Bari Reef at the turn along with other signs.
+2. Take your third right from the traffic circle on the north end of town into the dirt parking lot.